 3. Automate appeals

 Once a claim is denied, an appeal has to be sent back to the payer—and every payer has different fields and formats to fill out.
 Preparing and sending appeals takes up valuable time that your staff could spend on higher-value tasks.
 Denial management technology can help you prepare appeal packages with prepopulated, payer-specific letters, and either print them for snail mail or send them electronically.

 Your processes are only as good as your data.
 When you know exactly what your denial rates are, down to the specific team member, you can see where things need to change upstream.
 A successful analytics solution will give you insights to refine staff training or amend processes to make sure everyone is working at their most productive.

 The bottom line

-The right technology makes it easy and intuitive for you and your team to manage denials.
+The right technology makes it easy and intuitive for you and your team to manage your denial rate.
 Look for the following features to make sure you’ve got the tech that will give you the best return:

 - Scrubs and analyzes your 835 data to identify ways to avoid denials